egilll/tex-linebreak2/docs/README.md

 **[See the demo](https://egilll.github.io/tex-linebreak2/)**.

-This library can be used to lay out the text of webpages, plain text, or for rendering justified text to a canvas.
-It can be used to find the optimal size of an element to fit text.
+This library can be used to lay out the text of webpages, plain text, or for rendering justified text to a canvas. <!--It can be used to find the optimal size of an element to fit text.-->

 ## Features

 - Can be applied to webpages (with certain [limitations](#limitations-on-webpages)).
-Is sufficiently fast for many use cases, the time it takes to draw the content the user is currently viewing usually takes <40ms, but rendering the entirety of a very large document may take ~200ms.
+Rendering the elements that are visible on screen usually does not take more than 40ms; rendering a very lare document in its entirety may take 200ms.
 - [Hanging punctuation](https://en.wikipedia.org/wiki/Hanging_punctuation)
 - Breakpoints in accordance with the [Unicode line breaking algorithm](http://unicode.org/reports/tr14/).[^1]
 - Supports custom breaking rules.